abhishekarya1/Hash-Define-myNotes/content/python/oops.md

 print(Car.wheels)	# => 4
 print(obj.wheels)	# => 4

+# Changing values of class attribute
+class Fun:
+    name = 'Arya'

+foo = Fun()
+print(foo.name)		# "Arya"
+bar = Fun()
+Fun.name = 'Abhi'	# shared variable modified here
+print(bar.name)		# "Abhi"

 # Class Methods
 class A:
-	@classmethod	# required to access via A.foobar() def foobar(cls):	#can also use self insted of cls, it has first parameter as classname implicitly print('foobar')
+	@classmethod	# required to access via A.foobar() def foobar(cls):	#can also use self insted of cls, it has first parameter as classname implicitly unlike staticmethods which have no object params print('foobar')

 obj = A()